-The Board's Corporate Services Manager will be responsible for the oversight of how the complaints are being managed.
+The Board's Strategic Planning & Governance Manager will be responsible for the oversight of how the complaints are being managed.
 On receipt of a complaint he/she will allocate it to the most appropriate member of staff to ensure the issues that are detailed in the complaint are identified and resolved as speedily as possible.
 The member of staff assigned to consider the complaint at this stage will consider what the individual is unhappy about and what might be done to remedy the situation.
-The Corporate Services Manager will retain a database of complaints and these will be shared regularly with the CEO and the Board's

-Audit and Risk Assurance Committee.
+The Strategic Planning & regularly with the CEO and the Board's Audit and Risk Assurance Committee.